 Unlike geographic numbers, though, 03 numbers aren’t tied to one location.
 Instead of the 01 or 02 area code, they simply have the general prefix 03.
 That means they retain the sheen of anonymity and professionalism which makes some companies opt for the more expensive 084 service numbers.

 Basically, 03 numbers are just standard telephone numbers dressed up as something fancy!
-You can call them without any concerns about hidden charges or extra fees.
+You can call them without any concerns about hidden charges or extra fees, whether you’re making a Vodafone conference call, a Virgin Mobile conference call or using any other UK mobile network with inclusive minutes.

-So what are the true conference call costs from a mobile?
+So what are the true conference call charges from a mobile with Vodafone, EE, Virgin Mobile and o2?

 Of course, when you’re asking about conference call costs from a mobile, you probably just want to see a straightforward numerical answer.